Categories

 Category 2 – Minor Changes

 These proposals must not require changes in budgetary or space requirements, and generally do not require consultation with other Faculties or Schools.
+As such, only the standard 2-column Change to Course or Program form will typically be required.
+Further documentation may be requested at the discretion of the Senate Curriculum Committee, or its subcommittees.

 NOTE: Changes submitted as Category 2 may be reconsidered as a Category 1 change at the discretion of the committee charged with the review.